 A key course book will be workshop leader David Thorpe’s The One Planet Life: A Blueprint for Low Impact Development.

-You are sent a module with a simple and enjoyable exercise or two to help you visualise and develop your plans.
+You are talked through a module with a simple and enjoyable exercise or two to help you visualise and develop your plans.
 Once you’ve done it David gives feedback to you and answers your questions in a 15-30 minute Skype or Zoom chat.
 Then you get the next module, and so on.
 There is final online chat

 These cost £80 for one person, £45 each for a couple.
 If you can’t afford it, discounts are available.
 Get in touch for more information.